A multidimensional generalization of Symanzik polynomials: Introduction

 Let us make two further remarks at this point.
-It is well-known that the connectivity properties of different kind of exchange graphs is the first step for creating simple and efficient random generation of bases based on Markov chains, c.f.~\cite{FM92} and the recent work of~\cite{ALOV18} based on combinatorial Hodge theory for matroids~\cite{AHK18}.
+It is well-known that the connectivity properties of different kind of exchange graphs is the first step for creating simple and efficient random generation of bases based on Markov chains, c.f.~\cite{FM92} and the recent work of~\cite{ALOGV19} based on combinatorial Hodge theory for matroids~\cite{AHK}.
 What we prove in this paper is another geometric manifestation of the exchange properties in matroids.
-Furthermore, the results we obtain on the exchange graph of a matroid has very close ties to an old conjecture of White on toric ideals of matroids~\cite{Whi80, Bla08, LM14}.
+Furthermore, the results we obtain on the exchange graph of a matroid has very close ties to an old conjecture of White on toric ideals of matroids~\cites{Whi80, Bla08, LM14}.
 In fact, by the work of~\cite{Bla08}, a part of White's conjecture can be rephrased as whether a particular generalization of our exchange graph is always connected, c.f.
-Remark~\ref{rem:White_s_conjecture}.
+Remark~\ref{5:rem:White_s_conjecture}.
 So our results and methods might lead to a new approach in that direction.

-As we mentioned previously, Symanzik polynomials for graphs originated from Physics, and recent advances has shown that their properties govern the mathematics of Feynman amplitudes, see e.g.~\cite{BB03, BEK06, Bro15, BS12, BY11}.
+As we mentioned previously, Symanzik polynomials for graphs originated from Physics, and recent advances has shown that their properties govern the mathematics of Feynman amplitudes, see \eg \cites{BB03, BEK06, Bro15, BS12, BY11}.
 In particular, Brown shows in~\cite{Bro15} how certain arithmetic factorization properties satisfied by the Symanzik polynomials of graphs and their minors play a crucial role in defining the \emph{cosmic Galois group}, a Galois group for Feynman amplitudes.
+We extend these properties to generalized Symanzik polynomials in this article.